 PathWays PA’s Workforce Development and Self-Sufficiency programs help low-income families build financial stability through outreach, training, education and research.
 All of PathWays PA’s initiatives help individuals and families gain self-sufficiency consistent with Self-Sufficiency Standard for Pennsylvania, published by PathWays PA, which outlines living costs for each of the state’s workforce investment areas.
 To view the Standard, click here.

 Workforce development and self-sufficiency programs help individuals and families realize financial stability through multiple programs and services which include:

 PathWays PA offers adults the opportunity to further their education through classes, tutoring and coaching.
-We offer GED® exam preparation courses that include tutoring services, job coaching and post-secondary enrollment assistance for adults in Delaware County and Philadelphia.
-Classes help students prepare GED® tests while gaining the skills necessary for success in employment and post-secondary education and training.
+We offer GED®/HSE exam preparation courses that include tutoring services, job coaching and post-secondary enrollment assistance for adults in Delaware County.
+Classes help students prepare GED® HiSET tests while gaining the skills necessary for success in employment and post-secondary education and training.
 These classes are free to take and are open to the public.
 PathWays PA offers an array of class times to meet the scheduling needs of working students, you can view the class schedule by clicking here.

 To learn more about our adult education program, please contact Kathy via email or call (610) 543-5022.

 Through Financial Path$ PathWays PA offers financial education and coaching to help parents and caregivers achieve financial stability and financial independence.

 Financial Path$ offers financial education workshops and individual counseling sessions that help participants increase their financial resources through strategies that improve credit, build savings, decrease debt, and achieve short and long-term financial goals.

 In Philadelphia, PathWays PA provides financial education and counseling at the Achieving Reunification Center (ARC), to help parents who have lost custody of their children reunite their families, by helping them gain the financial strategies required to care for their children.